phluid61/internet-drafts/file-scheme/draft.md

 * `file://c:/path/to/file`
 * `file://c/path/to/file`

-   > A dubious encoding that includes a Windows drive letter as the
+   > An encoding that includes a Windows drive letter as the authority
-     authority field.
+     field.
 This encoding exists in some extant implementations, and is supported by the grammar for historical reasons.
+New URIs of this form SHOULD NOT be generated.

 * `file:///c|/path/to/file`
 * `file://c|/path/to/file`